chadananda/flowkit/howto_flow.md

 ## Conclusion

-Flowkit provides a powerful yet simple framework for building LLM-powered agent flows.
+Flowlite provides a powerful yet simple framework for building LLM-powered agent flows.
 By combining nodes, flows, tools, and state management, you can create sophisticated applications that leverage the capabilities of large language models.

-This guide covers the essentials of working with Flowkit, but the framework is designed to be flexible and extensible.
+This guide covers the essentials of working with Flowlite, but the framework is designed to be flexible and extensible.
 As you become more familiar with it, you can create increasingly complex and powerful applications.

-For more examples and detailed API documentation, refer to the other files in the Flowkit repository.
+For more examples and detailed API documentation, refer to the other files in the Flowlite repository.